couchbase/cbft/docs/api-ref.md

 GET `/api/index/{indexName}`

-Returns the definition of an index.
+Returns the definition of an index as JSON.

 **version introduced**: 0.0.1